AshutoshDongare/Tensorflow-Wide-Deep-Local-Prediction/README.md

-# Tensorflow Local Prediction
+# Tensorflow Wide & Deep Local Prediction to CSV
 ## Overview

 **If you do not want to deploy full Tensorflow serving for production but still want to be able to perform local predictions and save the results, this sample will help you achieve that.**

+ This sample builds on top of Tensorflow sample for implementing Wide & Deep estimator Model.
+Training part of the code has been adopted from [Tensorflow samples on Github](https://github.com/tensorflow/tensorflow).
 This sample exports Tensorflow estimator trained model to a local directory, loads & runs the saved model and saves the results to a CSV file.

-Find the details of [Tensorflow Wide and Deep model here.](https://www.tensorflow.org/tutorials/wide_and_deep)
+Check out more details on [Tensorflow Wide and Deep estimator model](https://www.tensorflow.org/tutorials/wide_and_deep)

 ## Running the code
 ### Setup